Select Page

 We have created a briefing document to take with you when you visit your MP.

-This briefing document on the Leadbeater assisted suicide Bill has been prepared by our Public Affairs team.
-It covers key points that are helpful to raise with your MP, along with supporting evidence.
+This briefing document on the new assisted suicide Bill has been prepared by our Public Affairs team.
+It covers key points that will be helpful to raise with your MP, along with supporting evidence.
 It has been written so you can leave a copy with your MP and they can use it for further reading after your meeting.
-We recommend printing off some copies of the briefing so you can give one to your MP and have one to refer to as you speak to them.
+We recommend printing off two copies of the briefing so you can give one to your MP and have one to refer to as you speak to them.

 Click the link below to download the briefing now.